Code-Institute-Submissions/first-project-21/assets/README.md

 ![Website in different screen sizes.](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/screenshot-responsive.png)

-## Features
+## Pages
+- Website has 5 pages: home page, apply page, supporter page, institute page and log in page.
+- The home page tries to give general information about current situation of women in Afghanistan, logic of the website's job and contact details.
+- The website has 3 pages for 3 groups, which mentioned above, for applying, registering and information sharing.
+This pages provide forms for users for further steps.
+- The apply page is for the women who live in Afghansitan and want to get trained online and become a freelancer, but does not have financial resources.
+They can apply in this page and select the desired institue and field.
+- The institute page is a form too.
+The page is for educational institute to share their information for further cooporation.
+- The supporter page is a kind of form for supporters who want to cover training cost for applicants.
+- The log in page leads users to their profiles.

-### Existing Features
+### Features in Home page
 - __Navigation Bar__
   - Featured on all five pages, the full responsive navigation bar includes links to the home page, apply page, supporter page, institute page and Log In page and is identical in each page to allow for easy navigation.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - In the right side of navigation bar, the log in part with drop-down list help users to access to log in page.
 ![Nav Bar](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/navbar.png)
 - __The home page image__
-  -The home page image shows an Afghan woman wearing the Burka hijab, which she was forced to wear by the Taliban, buying a few slices of bread.
+  - The home page image shows an Afghan woman wearing the Burka hijab, which she was forced to wear by the Taliban, buying a few slices of bread.
 I used this image to show the current situation of Afghan women.
 Bread has deep meaning and respect in Afghan culture.
 One of the common words for bread is "rozi" which means you earn money so that you can eat something.
-The woman in the picture represents Afghan women who were worked, had job before, and could bring bread (rozi) to their home.
+The woman in the picture represents Afghan women who worked, had jobs before, and could bring bread (rozi) to their home.
 But it is different now.
-  - There are logo and text on the home page image that make some questions in users' mind.
+  - There are logo and text on the home page image that make some questions in users' minds.
 ![Home Page](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/homepage-img.png)
 - __Statistics Section__
-  - This section provide some statistics about freelancers to catch more attention from users.
+  - This section provides some statistics about freelancers to catch more attention from users.

 ![Statistics Section](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/statistics-section.png)
 - __Talib section__
-  - This section includes one image and 2 headers and 2 short paragrphs.
+  - This section includes one image and 2 headers and 2 short paragraphs.
   - The image clearly shows the current situation of girls and women in Afghanistan.
   - The text explains shortly the picture and come up with a possible solution.
 ![Talib Section](https://github.com/strasse34/first-project/blob/main/assets/images/screenshots/talib-section.png)